Mabonito/SDET_test/README.md

 * * *

-On the **Eclipse Marketplace** pop-up navitagate to the search fild and type TestNG and proceed to search.
+On the **Eclipse Marketplace** pop-up navitagate to the search field and type TestNG then proceed to search.

-Proceed to install TestNG for Eclipse.
+Install TestNG for Eclipse.

 * * *